bbx10/artnet-unicorn-hat/README.md

 Back at the Output Options screen, click on Apply Changes.

-Click on Open Socket.
-Glediator starts sending pixel values to the Pi.
+Click on "Open Socket".
+Glediator will start sending pixel values to the Pi.

 Click on Done to get back to the main screen.

-At this point, the control panel can be used to generate new patterns on the LEDs.
+At this point, the control panel can be used to generate new patterns.